aslucki/yt-data/README.md

 video_id = url_to_id(yt_video_url)

 # Extract up to n pages of comments (here 5)
-# There are 100 comments per page
+# There are 100 (or all if less than 100) comments per page
 comments = extractor.extract(video_id, max_pages=5, verbose=True)
 ```
 ### Notes: